torvalds/linux/Documentation/networking/arcnet.rst

    my home network; I don't have any NetBSD or AmiTCP computers, so I only use arc0s during limited testing.

-   I have three computers on my home network; two Linux boxes (which prefer RFC1201 protocol, for reasons listed above), and one XT that can't run Linux but runs the free Microsoft LANMAN Client instead.
+   I have three computers on my home network; two GNU/Linux boxes (which prefer RFC1201 protocol, for reasons listed above), and one XT that can't run GNU/Linux but runs the free Microsoft LANMAN Client instead.

-   Worse, one of the Linux computers (freedom) also has a modem and acts as a router to my Internet provider.
-The other Linux box (insight) also has its own IP address and needs to use freedom as its default gateway.
+   Worse, one of the GNU/Linux computers (freedom) also has a modem and acts as a router to my Internet provider.
+The other GNU/Linux box (insight) also has its own IP address and needs to use freedom as its default gateway.
 The XT (patience), however, does not have its own Internet IP address and so I assigned it one on a "private subnet" (as defined by RFC1597).